ganeshrajan-dev/jenkins-test/readme.md

 Testing
-the Jenknins files trigger from jenknisfile
+the Jenknins files trigger from jenknisfile.